Location: Albuquerque, New Mexico to Flagstaff, Arizona

 Albuquerque October 14: El Vado Hotel This vintage hotel was just completely renovated – and has what Tom calls “very swanky” rooms.
 Call the front desk and ask for the Tom Bol Photo Workshop Group at (505) 361-1667.
 Choose between the standard King approx. $109/night or the King Suites approx. $159/night.

 Holbrook October 16: We have rooms reserved at the Wigwam Motel for our group.
 Singles are currently $69 and doubles are $76.
 This is a small motel so be sure to book early.
+Call 928-524-3048 between the hours of 3 pm and 9 pm.
 Ask for the Tom Bol Photo Workshop group when booking.

 Flagstaff October 17: We move to the Drury Inn in Flagstaff for all the modern convenience you need to prepare your picture story for the final critique session on Sunday morning.
-These rooms will not be open for reservations until October 2019.
-Ask for the Tom Bol Photo Workshop group when booking.
+The group rate is $195.
+Be sure to ask for the Tom Bol Photo Workshop group when booking or use code 2395302.
+Reservations for the block should be made before September 17, 2020.

 Closest Airport: Albuquerque International Sunport.
 Drive time from Sunport to the El Vado is 20 minutes.
 Drive time from Flagstaff to Albuquerque is 4.5 hours.